paradaochain/docs/src/support_with_staking.md

 ### ParaDAO reward tokens

 ParaDAO will integrate with a [ERC20] token (with snapshots) that rewards DAOs who vote on ParaDAO proposals.
-These rewards will be transfered to the DAO treasuries.
+These rewards will be transferred to the DAO treasuries.

 [erc20]: https://github.com/paritytech/ink/tree/master/examples/erc20